 I wish I was wrong.

-But it it turned out I think that was a big factor that kind of laid the foundation for an outsider candidate like Donald Trump.
+But it turned out I think that was a big factor that kind of laid the foundation for an outsider candidate like Donald Trump.

-And what I keep saying to him in the times that I have talked to him just briefly, since he won this election, I said, just keep your promises.
+And what I keep saying to him in the times that I have talked to him, just briefly, since he won this election, I said, just keep your promises.

-Just that's all you have to do.
+That's all you have to do.

-Keep your promises, his plan for the economy, for energy, for health care, for education, for immigration, for vetting refugees, for identifying evil in our time.
+His plan for the economy, for energy, for health care, for education, for immigration, for vetting refugees, for identifying evil in our time.

-That that's that to me is the answer.
+That to me is the answer.

 He's not at all.